Top 50 SQL Interview Questions for Business Analyst

 5. What is a unique key?

-6. What is the difference between DELETE and TRUNCATE?
+6. What is difference between DROP, DELETE and TRUNCATE?

 7. What is a view in SQL?